 MWA Ratio is a potentially useful tool I am still experimenting with.
 Rearranging the formula gives us depth = 10.23/p x diameter.
 This gives the depth of cavity needed to give the minimum wound area for a given bullet diameter.
 It can also give us the minimum calibre/diameter needed to produce a wound of sufficient depth to produce the required Minimum Wound Area.
 Using an average torso depth of 9.4 inches in the formula indicates a calibre of at least .35 is needed, which explains the poor performance of smaller and medium calibre pistols using unexpanded ammunition.

 There are two cases where you might want to use a high penetration round.
 The first is for hunting or defensive use against large animals.
 The second is if shooting through body armour or car bodies.
-I choose to term the former Sustained Penetration and the latter Pulse Penetration.
+I choose to term the former “Sustained Penetration” and the latter “Pulse Penetration”.<

 Bullets for use against animals often need far greater penetration than is required against humans.
 Animals are often bigger, with thicker skins and tougher muscle and bone.
 Their vital structures are often deeper.
 Hits against the CNS are often difficult because of the animal posture and temporary cavitation is often reduced because a greater bulk of flesh around the bullet’s track provides greater inertia against displacement.
 Permanent wounding and exsanguination become more likely killing/incapacitation mechanisms.

 What contributes to high penetration in pistol bullets?
 Is it better to use a light high velocity round or a slower heavy one?